 Dress in Libya

 Dress code in Libya is largely dependent on the area of the country – the larger cities nurture more freedom, while the smaller desert towns adhere to a more conservative culture.

 In the cities, men are free to wear t-shirts and shorts below the knees.
 Women are accepted in three-quarter-length pants and skirts, t-shirts and long sleeves, with no need for headscarves.
 There are even a number of designated expat beaches where Western-style bathing suits are accepted.
 Nevertheless, women should avoid wearing anything too revealing, as this may attract unwanted male attention.

 Once outside city limits, expat numbers decrease and the dress code becomes understandably more modest.
 Long sleeves and full-length skirts or trousers are recommended for women.
 Women may also want to always carry a light shawl in anticipation of unexpected situations that require further modesty.

 Language barrier in Libya

 With Arabic being the official language of Libya, the language barrier can be the cause of a good deal of consternation and confusion.
 However, expats will find that people do speak some English and are eager to practise their skills.

 The majority of all signs and postings are also written in Arabic.
 So at least learning to read the language is beneficial.
 Do remember, though, that there are many dialects of Arabic, depending on the region, so it’s best to research this beforehand.

-In Tripoli, the Dawa Islamia Centre in Maidan Jazeera holds free language classes.
+The Dawa Islamia Centre in Maidan Jazeera in Tripoli holds free language classes.
 IH-Elite School (in Hai-alandulus) and ALTEC (in Benashur) have classes as well.

 Lastly, 50 percent of expats living in Libya speak French as a first language, so knowing some French will make adaptation into social circles much easier.
 Knowing Italian can also be quite handy.

 Ramadan in Libya